 Mr. Brumback focuses on a broad spectrum of general and complex litigation matters, commercial and employment law, as well as appellate work, which has resulted in Mr. Brumback arguing before the Supreme Court of South Carolina.
-In addition to his other areas of practice, Mr. Brumback also provides real estate closing services for residential and commercial properties.
+In addition to his other areas of practice.
 Mr. Brumback is admitted to practice before all state and federal courts in South Carolina, the Federal District Court for the District of Colorado, the Fourth Circuit Federal Court of Appeals in Richmond, Virginia, as well as the Supreme Court of the United States in Washington, D.C.
 Mr. Brumback also frequently practices before various federal and state agencies, including the Equal Employment Opportunity Commission, the National Labor Relations Board, the South Carolina Human Affairs Commission, and the Department of Employment and Workforce, and the City of Greenville Board of Zoning Appeals.

 Mr. Brumback is proficient in written and spoken French from his studies with the Vanderbilt-in-France program in Aix-en Provence, France.

 Mr. Brumback was also a finalist in the Robert J. Grey, Jr. Negotiation Competition at Washington & Lee University School of Law.